VCSTDN2024/imad5112-assignment-2-ST10481235/README.md

 **Solution**: With the assistance of AI, i was shown some tips and proper methods of making a proper array and ensuring that it functions fully

 **Challenge 3**: My score screen was not running.
-**Solution**: I had referrenced the wrong Activity into the intent and ended up having to change it to what i wanted to show.
+**Solution**: I had referenced the wrong Activity into the intent and ended up having to change it to what i wanted to show.

 From these challenges, i fully learnt how to properly run my app and how to comfortable make array statements as well as make my app creative.